marklangster/controls_cpp/project/README.md

 ![Thrust Controller](images/thrust_controller.png)

-Finally, the position control gains and velocity control agins were adujested.
+Finally, the position control gains and velocity control agins were adjusted.

 ## Scenario 4 + 5
 Further refinements of the control parameters to match expected behavior.